PostHog/posthog.com/contents/docs/feature-flag-use-cases.md

 ### "Master Toggles"

-If you have to ship a big piece of functionality, chances are that you'll be doing it across multiple PRs.
+If you have to ship a big piece of functionality and follow [trunk-based development](/product-engineers/trunk-based-development), chances are that you'll be doing it across multiple PRs.

 As such, rather than attempt to coordinate a merge spree to ensure everything is live at once, you can create a feature flag that wraps all the new logic in all the pull requests.
 Then, once everything is merged and ready to go, you can simply flip the switch to release it.